DTJF/libpruio/src/_pins.md

 by a customized device tree overlay or it can be achieved by adding this new mode to the universal device tree overlay libpruio-0A00.dtbo.

-Find details on GPIO hardware in \ArmRef{25}. ???

 PWM {#SubSecPwm}
 ---

 PWM stands for Pulse Width Modulated output.
+So it's generating a digital signal with a given frequency and duty cycle.

 PWM is available on a subset of header pins.
 The pin is configured as output pin without resistor connection.
 A counter is running on a certain clock rate.
 When the counter reaches a certain value, the state of the output gets changed.

 | Pin   | Subsystem      | Frequency Range    |
 | ----- | :------------: | :----------------- |